Amrendra-gupta/Tools/README.md

 ## 1. Installation

 To install the necessary dependencies, clone this repository onto your local machine using SSH or HTTPS protocol, then navigate to its location in terminal or command prompt.
-Next, create a virtual environment (optional but recommended):

 Now, install the requirements:
 ```bash